Divorce

 Q: What are the grounds for a divorce?

 A: During a marriage, after a divorce or legal separation, and even if the parents are unmarried, both have an obligation to provide for the support of all minor children (A.R.S. §25-501).
-Either spouse or parent may be held liable for necessities furnished to the other or to the minor children.
+Either parent may be held liable for necessities furnished to the other or to the minor children.
 The state, a parent, or a guardian may file a request to establish child support (A.R.S. §25-502).
 An income assignment may be obtained automatically deducting the amount from your paycheck (A.R.S. §25-504 & A.R.S. §25-505).

 Q: What if I am not sure the child is mine?